-- Make sure you are clear on assessment areas for your second mock exams and the external exams - Review the checklist of what you should confidently know for each assessment and use this to prioritise revision topics - Consider when your study sessions are going to be each week-work out where each subject and topic will fit into your schedule allowing time for exercise, relaxation and sleep!
+- Make sure you are clear on assessment areas for the exams - Review the checklist of what you should confidently know for each exam and use this to prioritise revision topics - Consider when your study sessions are going to be each week-work out where each subject and topic will fit into your schedule allowing time for exercise, relaxation and sleep!
 Be realistic about this.
 Know when you have better focus and less distractions. - Keep a clear goal in mind-what will those good results allow you to do next year? - Find ways to reward your hard work.